tonytvo/blog-generator/content/blog/mindset-new-psychology-success/index.md

 ## INNOVATION

-104. The Audacity of ...
-Research!
+- **The Audacity of ...
+Research!**
-In good times and bad.
+  - *In good times and bad*.
 There are lots of sexy innovation strategies—I've championed many of them.
 But there's also good, old-fashioned spending on R&D—and protecting-the-hell-out-of R&D in tough times.
-In big firms and small.
+  - *In big firms and small*.
 Aggressive R&D is not just the provenance of the big company.
 In fact, it is arguably more important to the 2-person Professional Service Firm than the lumbering giant.
-In every department.
+  - *In every department*.
 AGGRESSIVE R&D IS AS IMPORTANT IN FINANCE and PURCHASING and HR and LOGISTICS as in IT or NEW PRODUCT DEVELOPMENT!!!
-Throughout the "supply chain!"
-Having vendors, suppliers, customers, etc., that are top-quartile in R&D spending in their industries is of the utmost importance.
+  - *Throughout the "supply chain!"* Having vendors, suppliers, customers, etc., that are top-quartile in R&D spending in their industries is of the utmost importance.
-In Systems!
+  - *In Systems*!
 Innovative systems are as important as innovative products.
-By giving everyone "play" money—think "Micro-R&D." Giving everyone in the organization the opportunity to get their hands on a few bucks (and a mentor) in order to play around (right term) with a new idea is essential.
+  - *By giving everyone "play" money—think "Micro-R&D."* Giving everyone in the organization the opportunity to get their hands on a few bucks (and a mentor) in order to play around (right term) with a new idea is essential.
-By thinking "Venture Capital."
-Internal VC funds can run to billions of $$$ at an Intel, but the animating idea is to cast a wide, speculative net for potential investments.
+  - *By thinking "Venture Capital."* Internal VC funds can run to billions of $$$ at an Intel, but the animating idea is to cast a wide, speculative net for potential investments.
 This could mean, for a restaurant owner, the likes of a $10,000 scholarship for a star-in-the-making chef to attend a topflight cooking course in France.
-By reaching out to universities.
+  - *By reaching out to universities*.
 Associations, large and small, with research universities are an important part of the innovative enterprise's R&D strategy.

-105. Adhocracy—Love It or Leave It.
+1. Adhocracy—Love It or Leave It.
 In my experience, most truly innovative projects invent themselves, as opposed to being the product of a formal planning process; and their growth, too, is mostly organic, and constantly punctuated by odd twists and turns.
 An effective culture of innovation, then, is largely ad hoc—which drives many traditional senior managers 47 crazy.
 To them, "adhocracy" is little better than "mobocracy."
 But if they can't "get it," they don't belong.
-106. Beyond Excellence: The "Berserk Standard."
+1. Beyond Excellence: The "Berserk Standard."
 Amazon has changed the world.
 eBay has changed the world.
 Craigslist has changed the world—put about a zillion nails in the coffins of newspapers, among